Comorbidity

 - Amphotericin B

-It is important to remember that no one needs to go through this alone and help is available.
+It is important to remember that no one needs to go through this alone, and help is available.
 Treatment for depression usually includes medication, counseling, or both.
-Therapy groups for cancer patients may also be helpful and provide additional support from others who may share in similar experiences.
-Exercise, eating healthy, getting adequate sleep and staying involved in enjoyable activities can also be very beneficial for both physical and psychological wellness.
-Talking to trusted friends and family members and informing or involving them in your treatment plan, can give you much needed love, care and support.
+Therapy groups for cancer patients may also be helpful and provide additional support from others who may share similar experiences.
+Exercise, eating healthy, getting adequate sleep, and staying involved in enjoyable activities can also be very beneficial for both physical and psychological wellness.
+Talking to trusted friends and family members and informing or involving them in your treatment plan can give you much-needed love, care, and support.
 For additional information on depression management, click here.

 Helpful Resources: